brefphp/bref/docs/web-apps/docker.md

 CMD ["public/index.php"]
 ```

-This Dockerfile outline the 3 key aspects of Docker on Lambda:
+This Dockerfile outlines the 3 key aspects of Docker on Lambda:

 - Base image compatible with Lambda Runtime
-- Source code placed under /var/task
+- Source code placed under `/var/task`
-- CMD pointing to entrypoint that will handle requests
+- CMD pointing to the entrypoint that will handle requests

 You may also enable PHP extensions by pulling them from
 [Bref Extensions](https://github.com/brefphp/extra-php-extensions)